 Expert advice for your Knight Frank graduate interviews

 If Knight Frank’s recruiters are impressed by your CV, you are invited to a 30-minute face-to-face interview.
 Next, if you continue to impress, you are invited to an assessment day, which includes two 30-minute interviews, among other tasks.
-Lauren Strangleman, graduate manager at Knight Frank, gives insight into what candidates can expect.
+Representatives from Knight Frank's recruitment team gave us insight into what candidates can expect.

 What type of graduate does Knight Frank look to hire?